-- 1 Close any painters that are open in PocketBuilder.
-Select Tools>Database Profile to open the Database Profiles tool. - 2 Expand the ODB ODBC node and then expand the Utilities node.
+- Close any painters that are open in PocketBuilder.
+Select Tools>Database Profile to open the Database Profiles tool. - Expand the ODB ODBC node and then expand the Utilities node.
 Double-click the MobiLink Synchronization Server utility.

-3 For the ODBC connection string, type DSN=SalesDB.
+3 For the MobiLink version, select SQL Anywhere 10.
+For the ODBC connection string, type DSN=SalesDB.